 - Still Meads: Provide ONE 750ml bottle, or TWO if 10–16oz. bottles

-- Sparkling Meads: Provide TWO bottles any size.
+- Sparkling Meads: Provide THREE bottles any size.

 Print the bottle labels from the online entry site and attach to each bottle with rubber band (no tape).
 Bottle can be 10–25 oz.
 Since many meads are of course corked or bottled in non-standard bottles, the entries will be served blind to judges already poured into wine glasses by trained mead stewards.